Azad77/backup_hashnode/ckqflhvfo0olhgss1e7cxdlhk.md

+---
-# 10- Python file handling
+title: "10- Python file handling"
+datePublished: Sun Jun 27 2021 19:38:41 GMT+0000 (Coordinated Universal Time)
+cuid: ckqflhvfo0olhgss1e7cxdlhk
+slug: 10-python-file-handling
+tags: tutorial, python, research, learning, programming-languages

+---

-Python has several functions for creating, reading, updating, and deleting files.
+Python provides several functions for creating, reading, updating, and deleting files.

 #### open() function

-For working with files the function is: open(fileName, mode) There are four different modes for opening a file:
+The function used for working with files is `open(fileName, mode)`.
+There are four different modes for opening a file:

-"r" - Read - Default value.
-Opens a file for reading, error if the file does not exist
+* "r" - Read - Default value.
+Opens a file for reading.
+Throws an error if the file does not exist.

-"a" - Append - Opens a file for appending, creates the file if it does not exist
+* "a" - Append - Opens a file for appending.
+Creates the file if it does not exist.

-"w" - Write - Opens a file for writing, creates the file if it does not exist
+* "w" - Write - Opens a file for writing.
+Creates the file if it does not exist.

-"x" - Create - Creates the specified file, returns an error if the file exists
+* "x" - Create - Creates the specified file.
+Throws an error if the file exists.

-Assume we have a txt file named data in your directory folder.
+Assuming we have a text file named "data" in our directory folder:

 #### read() mode